JavaDev1983/WordSearchHVDR/README.md

 # WordSearchHVDR

-__Purpose of Project:__ Many unsuccessful attempts looking for a complete word search puzzle for Android.
+__Purpose of Project:__ Many unsuccessful attempts looking for a complete word search puzzle for Android, written in Kotlin and that actually works :smile:.
 This project will fill that void.
+Hopefully this project will help.

 __Category:__ Word Search Puzzle